nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Encapsulated:** Pertaining to substances that have been enclosed within another material.

-### Expanded Definition and Usage\nEncapsulation plays a critical role in enhancing the effectiveness and safety of various substances, particularly in medical and nutritional applications.
+### Expanded Definition and Usage:
+Encapsulation plays a critical role in enhancing the effectiveness and safety of various substances, particularly in medical and nutritional applications.
 In drug delivery, it not only protects active ingredients from degradation but also enables precise control over the timing and location of drug release.
 This is particularly important for treatments requiring sustained or site-specific delivery, such as in cancer therapy, where minimizing systemic toxicity is crucial.
 Additionally, encapsulated nutrients are used in functional foods to improve health benefits without compromising on taste or stability.